What is the PAN Forum?

 The PAN Forum is a three-day conference held in Washington, DC, bringing together Parkinson’s advocates from across the nation.
 Attendees gather to learn the latest in public policy and research in Parkinson’s disease.
 Working together, Forum attendees increase awareness of Parkinson’s and learn to advocate for better treatments and a cure.

-The PAN Forum features:
+The PAN Forum features (view a sample agenda):

 - Panel discussions about policy issues and research impacting the Parkinson’s community

 - Keynote addresses from leading researchers, scientists, clinicians, and/or Members of Congress